itskingori/sanaa/docs/index.md

 That pretty much is it! 💪

+## Features 🎉

+* Server and worker components that are scalable separately.
+You can scale the server part based on incoming requests and the worker part based on jobs on the queue.
+* Simple HTTP API with providing render request and status checking endpoints.
+* Liveness and readiness endpoints for proper health checks.
+* Cleans up after itself.
+Render requests (in redis) and their resulting files (in S3) expire after configurable TTL is exceeded.
+* Configurable max retries on failure with built-in exponential backoff.
+* Metrics endpoint that can be scrapped for internal state i.e. no. of jobs on the processing, retry and dead queues.
+* Proper logging with unique id of each job attached for easy debugging.

 ## Installation ⬇️

 Sanaa is a single Go binary.
 All you need to do is download the binary for your